fengwang/CReLU/readme.md

 ### Note

-Before loading a model designed with `CReLU`, make sure `from crelu import CReLU` has been executed.
+Before loading a model with `CReLU` layer(s), make sure `from crelu import CReLU` has been executed.

 ### Reference